Campus Student Portal

 Button to Access the New Campus Student

-The new Campus Student application and existing Portal work in parallel; students can switch between as needed.
-Currently, Campus Student only includes tools designed for students.
-Additional updates for parents are forthcoming.
+The new Campus Student application and existing Portal work in parallel; students can switch between as needed until the End-of-Life of the Campus Portal in June 2019.

 Using Campus Student